Pick-A-Hero is proudly funded by the Rotary Club of Singapore.

 This programme is currently available year-round for booking.

-To book this programme kindly contact Kimberly at [email protected].
+To book this programme kindly contact Carolyn at [email protected]

 Pick-A-Hero is a workshop series, that can either be conducted at an art’s venue or your school’s premises.